-On this audit we have rebutted the fraud risk related to revenue recognition because the revenue is non-judgemental and straightforward, with limited opportunity for manipulation.
+On this audit we do not believe there is a fraud risk related to revenue recognition because the revenue is non-judgmental and straightforward, with limited opportunity for manipulation.

 We did not identify significant unusual transactions or any additional fraud risks.